 Myths about dementia research are harming patients.
-There are more than 7 million Americans living with Alzheimer's disease.
+More than 7 million Americans are living with Alzheimer's disease.
 Another 11 million are providing unpaid care.
 On behalf of these individuals and the millions more who may develop Alzheimer's or another dementia in the years to come, the myths about Alzheimer's research must stop.
 For someone facing Alzheimer's disease, having accurate information and unbiased guidance can mean the difference between seeking care - including obtaining a diagnosis, getting access to treatment, or exploring participation in clinical trials - or not.

-Investing in Alzheimer's Treatments
+Investing in Alzheimer's Research

-While the NIH has conducted research to find treatments for Alzheimer's, there is also a large focus on advancing researchers' understanding of the risk factors, genetics, and biological mechanisms that drive dementia and expanding research on dementia care and care partner support.
-The NIA is currently conducting over 150 early and late stage clinical trials that are focused on non-pharmacological interventions, including exercise, brain stimulation, and cognitive training.
+While the NIH has conducted research to find treatments for Alzheimer's, the agency is also focused on advancing researchers' understanding of the risk factors, genetics, and biological mechanisms that drive dementia and expanding research on dementia care and care partner support.
+The NIA is currently conducting over 150 early and late stage clinical trials on non-pharmacological interventions, including exercise, brain stimulation, and cognitive training.
 Ongoing support also allows the NIH to further study the impact of blood pressure control, hearing aids, and other non-pharmacological interventions on Alzheimer's prevention and care.
-As we work toward increased access to current and future treatments, we understand that there is still important work that needs to be done to move Alzheimer's research forward.